mvds314/togglepy.nvim/README.md

 - [x] Fix DAB ui config switcher issue
 - [x] Update documenatation
+- [ ] Double check dapui and toggleterm config in documentation
 - [ ] Fix F9 selection mapping
+- [ ] Round of switching logic -> abandon it if needed, it seems to complex
 - [ ] Add tests
 - [ ] Fix bug, when term exits ipy_term is not cleared
 - [ ] Create a mapping for debugging Python files with ipython